 Aylesham’s younger residents have been invited to share their views on the facilities they would like to see in the village in the future.

-Aylesham Hub, the group behind plans for a new social facility, this week launched a young people’s survey at the youth club run by the charity, Pie Factory Music.
+Aylesham Hub, the group behind plans for a new social facility, has re-opened the young people’s survey.

 While we might think older people are at greatest risk of isolation a national survey has revealed that 16-24 year olds experience loneliness more often and more intensely than any other age group.
 More than 55,000 people took part in The Loneliness Experiment.
 Results indicated 40% of 16 to 24-year-olds feel lonely ‘often or very often’ while only 29% of people aged 65-74 and 27% of people aged over 75 said the same.

 By asking residents of all ages to help shape the project we can ensure we meet current needs and look at what is likely to be required in the future, while helping everyone to feel part of our community.